 One of the most difficult things for an athlete using a training plan or self-coaching is to know when to say stop.
 If you’re weeks into your training plan, and you get started on your workout for the day, what are some signs that you might need to call it off and convert to recovery mode?
-Here’s the three most common signs we see in the athlete’s we coach:
+Here are the three most common signs that you didn’t recover that we see in the athletes we coach.

-1.)
-Slow to warm up.
-The comment on a 1-hour run will be something like: “it took me 30 minutes to get warmed up today.”
-One day like this, an anomaly, can be handled by most healthy athletes.
-But 2 days in a row like this and we recommend skipping the workout and focusing on good sleep, nutrition, and recovery.
-This point illustrates the importance of a gradual warm up whether the workout is a bouldering session or hill-repeat intervals.
+The comment in TrainingPeaks on a 1-hour run will be something like: “It took me 30 minutes to get warmed up today.”
+Most healthy athletes can handle one day like this, an anomaly.
+But two days in a row like this and we recommend skipping the workout and focusing on good sleep, nutrition, and recovery.
+This point illustrates the importance of a gradual warm-up, whether the workout is a bouldering session or hill-repeat intervals.
 Not only do you get all the cylinders firing before taxing the system but you have time to assess whether you should proceed with the planned workout, or make an adjustment.

-2.)
-Didn’t sleep well last night.
 Again, once in a while this happens to most of us for any number of reasons.
-Remember than a physical inability to fall asleep may indicate that you’re too tired, that your body is over-stressed, and needs more recovery.
-An over-stimulated sympathetic nervous system simply can’t unwind; it’s still in fight-or-flight-mode, which is why you can’t fall asleep.
+Remember that a physical inability to fall asleep may indicate that you’re too tired, that your body is overstressed, and that you need more recovery.
+An overstimulated sympathetic nervous system simply can’t unwind; it’s still in fight-or-flight mode, which is why you can’t fall asleep.